Eric-nguyen1402/image_project/README.md

 sudo systemctl start gps.service
 ```
 ## Create website
 Firstly, check database is working or not by entering the hostname_ip.
-If the webiste shows this page, it is successful.
+This page will show like this
 ![image](https://raw.githubusercontent.com/Eric-nguyen1402/image_project/master/Screenshot%20(7).png)
 - Remove file index.html
 ```bash